How can I embed information in an existing PDF document and keep it private?

 %PDF?1.x %%EOF

-You may also decide to add information to a page-piece dictionary, a dictionary for your own use within a PDF document.
+The recommended approach is to add information to a page-piece dictionary, which is specifically designed to hold private data.
+The data may be associated with a page or XObject via an optional PieceInfo entry or with the document by means of a PieceInfo entry in the document catalog.
 For example, Adobe Illustrator uses content posted to a PieceInfo entry in a page or XObject to assign information to a document that only Illustrator can read.